ScreedVA/checkers-imp-adv-coding-proj/README.md

 ## Sources
-The render_game_env() method which utilizes modular congruences to asses rows and columns to draw evenly positioned squares is inspired from an article by Sundar Sing - Singh, S. (2017, December 10).
+- The render_game_env() method which utilizes modular congruences to asses rows and columns to draw evenly positioned squares is inspired from an article by Sundar Sing - Singh, S. (2017, December 10).
 [D3: Modulo operation to create a grid.](https://medium.com/@eesur/d3-modulo-operation-to-create-a-grid-f47101831a )

+- The game images used throughout the project are by "andi" on [OpenGameart.ORG](https://opengameart.org/content/checkers)